Apple and Google’s contact tracing apps only work on new phones. That’s a problem

 Since Google and Apple launched their joint exposure notification platform in May, countries across the globe have begun releasing apps that will inform their residents if they’ve come into contact with a person who has tested positive for COVID-19.
 The platform is designed with privacy in mind and does not collect personal data.
 But less considered, it seems, is whether people will be able to access these apps.
 Now, as they roll out, citizens are having to contend with whether their phone is new enough to participate in the notification system.

 In the U.S., five states have launched apps so far.
 As of a week ago, Virginia, the first U.S. state to launch an app on the platform, had over 300,000 downloads for a population of roughly 8.5 million, according to local news reports.
 The Apple-Google platform is also being used by a growing list of countries around the world, including Germany, Ireland, and Canada.
 The latter made its exposure notification app available to citizens in Ontario as a test case for the rest of the country at the end of July.
-To date, of Canada’s 37.6 million residents, only 2 million have downloaded the app.
-The Canadian Digital Service has not specified whether that 2 million are all among Ontario’s 14.5 million citizens or from around the country.
+To date, of Canada’s 37.6 million residents, only two million have downloaded the app.
+The Canadian Digital Service has not specified whether that two million are all among Ontario’s 14.5 million citizens or from around the country.

-In normal times, attracting 2 million downloads in the span of a few weeks would be impressive for a new app.
+In normal times, attracting two million downloads in the span of a few weeks would be impressive for a new app.
 However, this app, designed to alert individuals to a possible COVID-19 exposure in the middle of a pandemic, will need greater buy-in to make a serious impact.

 Researchers have found it doesn’t take much as much penetration for contact tracing to have a beneficial effect as previously thought.
 The University of Oxford released a model in April in which its researchers stated that the pandemic could be stopped if 60% of people adopted a contact tracing app.
 However, as the MIT Technology Review reports, those researchers also say that as little at 15% adoption could still help keep infection rates down.
 Already, about 5% of Canada’s population has downloaded the app and it’s only turned on in one province.

 But there’s a large barrier to achieving adoption, especially among at-risk populations.
-In a tweet announcing the launch of its COVID Alert app, the Canadian Digital Service noted that users must have an Apple or Android phone purchased within the last five years.
+In a tweet announcing the launch of its COVID Alert app, the Canadian Digital Service noted that users must have an Apple or Android phone purchased within the past five years.
 In the responses to the announcement, several people complained that the app was not compatible with the iPhone 6, which was released in 2014.

 Need an app that will work on older phone models too, such as iPhone 6 so that more Canadians can protect themselves and their families – shouldn’t be only for those who can afford the latest technology.